14 Post-Workout Snacks Trainers and Dietitians Swear By

-With about 100 calories, 24 grams of carbs, 4 grams of fiber, and 2 grams of protein per medium spud, this is a great option to pair with a good source of lean protein like a piece of grilled chicken as an after-workout snack.
+With about 100 calories, 24 grams of carbs, 4 grams of fiber, and 2 grams of protein per medium spud, this is a great option to pair with a good source of lean protein such as a piece of grilled chicken as an after-workout snack.
 "I like sweet potatoes as a post-workout snack because they are packed with vitamins and nutrients, including vitamins B6, C, D, iron, magnesium, and potassium," says Andrew Leonard, a certified trainer and expert for inerTRAIN, an online personal training service.
 (Related: 10 Scrumptious Sweet Potato Recipes )

-Geoff Bagshaw, group fitness manager for EQUINOX Fitness Clubs in Florida, enjoys a post-workout snack of water-packed, canned sardines on low-sodium Triscuits, topped with Louisiana hot sauce.
-"Sardines contain lots of heart-healthy omega-3 fats and are also loaded with calcium, along with B vitamins, iron, magnesium, phosphorus, potassium, zinc, copper, and manganese," Bagshaw says.
+Geoff Bagshaw, group fitness manager for Equinox Fitness Clubs in Florida, enjoys a post-workout snack of water-packed, canned sardines on low-sodium Triscuits, topped with Louisiana hot sauce.
+"Sardines contain lots of heart-healthy omega-3 fats and are also loaded with calcium, along with B vitamins, iron, magnesium, phosphorus, potassium, zinc, copper, and manganese," says Bagshaw.
 "The crackers provide dietary fiber and the hot sauce contains capsaicin, which some studies indicate may help to increase your metabolic rate, along with other benefits."

 Peanut Butter and Banana on Rice Cakes

-Because bananas are so full of natural sugar, eating one after a workout is ideal.
-"This is one of the only times I recommend a high-glycemic carbohydrate source such as banana, because the uptake will be rapid," says Reisinger.
+Because bananas are so full of natural sugar, eating one as an after-workout snack is ideal.
+"This is one of the only times I recommend a high-glycemic carbohydrate source such as banana because the uptake will be rapid," says Reisinger.
 Spread two brown rice cakes with a half tablespoon peanut butter each, then top each with a quarter of a sliced banana for one of the best post-workout snacks.

 Hummus and Pita

 Another great carb/protein combo, according to Reisinger: A quarter-cup of hummus and a whole-wheat pita.
 Hummus, a dip made from puréed chickpeas, gives you both carbs and protein.
-Coupled with the slow-release energy from the whole wheat pita, it makes for a snack that'll keep you fueled for hours.
+Coupled with the slow-release energy from the whole wheat pita, it makes for an after-workout snack that'll keep you fueled for hours.

-What could be more filling after a workout than half a sandwich?
-And when you choose its filling wisely, you'll be building muscle while you eat, too!
+What could be more filling as a post-workout snack than half a sandwich?
+And when you choose its filling wisely, you'll be building muscle while you eat too.
 "Research shows that carbs and protein together have a better response to post-workout recovery," says Reisinger.
 Tuna drizzled with a little lemon juice and olive oil spread over a slice of whole-wheat bread is an ideal protein/carb mini-meal.

 Turkey and Cheese with Apple Slices

 Not in the mood for a sandwich?
 Skip the bread and eat the fillings on their own for a good after-workout snack.
 Spread a soft-cheese wedge over two or three slices of lean deli turkey, then roll it up for a quick, high-protein, eat-on-the-go snack.
 Add a sliced apple for some energy-boosting (and glycogen-replenishing) carbs, says Reisinger.